cran/sparkbq/README.md

   mode = "overwrite")
 ```

 ## Authentication

 When running outside of Google Cloud it is necessary to specify a service account JSON key file.
-Information on how to generate service account credentials can be found at https://cloud.google.com/storage/docs/authentication#service_accounts.
-The service account key file can either be passed as parameter `serviceAccountKeyFile` to `bigquery_defaults` or directly to `spark_read_bigquery` and `spark_write_bigquery`.
+The service account key file can be passed as parameter `serviceAccountKeyFile` to `bigquery_defaults` or directly to `spark_read_bigquery` and `spark_write_bigquery`.

 Alternatively, an environment variable `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/service_account_keyfile.json` can be set (see https://cloud.google.com/docs/authentication/getting-started for more information).
+Make sure the variable is set before starting the R session.

 When running on Google Cloud, e.g. Google Cloud Dataproc, application default credentials (ADC) may be used in which case it is not necessary to specify a service account key file.

 ## Further Information